 Substrates

 Overall, all formulations were efficient in developing fingermarks on all 5 substrates but the performance on cardboard was lower compared to other substrates, Fig. 5.
 The BKA formulation was found to be more effective on cardboard compared to the other formulations.
-Both the chipboard and fireboard used in this study are made from recycle paper which have lower content of cellulose and short fibres compare to normal paper.
-Fireboard which is corrugated to provide strength composed of three layers of paper; a fluting layer in the middle composed of low quality recycle paper, enclosed by two liners made of highly compact paper which has been recycled a limited number of times [29].
+Both the chipboard and fireboard used in this study are made from recycled paper which have lower content of cellulose and short fibres compared to normal paper.
+Fireboard which is corrugated to provide strength composed of three layers of paper; a fluting layer in the middle composed of low quality recycled paper, enclosed by two liners made of highly compact paper which has been recycled a limited number of times [29].
 The lower cellulose content compared to normal paper may explain the lower performance as it has been reported [22] that the cellulose matrix in paper plays a number of important roles in the reaction between Ind-Zn reagent and amino acid in latent fingermark.
 Another consideration is the porosity or thickness of cardboard impacting on the absorption of the fingermark residue and the working solution into the matrix of the cardboard [30].
 The concentration of 1,2-indanedione is more than 4 times higher in the BKA than the CAST formulation, Fig. 1.
 This high concentration in the BKA formulation may increase the availability of 1,2-indanedione in the cardboard matrix to react with amino acid in the latent fingermark residue and may explain its superiority on cardboard surfaces.
 The result indicates the need for further investigation in the optimal concentration of 1,2-indanedione for the detection of fingermarks on cardboard surfaces.

 The greatest number of marks suitable for comparison (66.7%) were detected on notepad paper and the least number (30.0%) on chipboard, both with AFP formulation treatment.
 This may likely be that although the AFP formulation is relatively less sensitive on cardboards, it develops good quality fingermarks on substrate which is prone to background development and ink diffusion.
 This was evident on the coloured notepad with printed red redlines where the maximum number of suitable fingermarks were detected with the AFP formulation, whilst a yellowish background observed with the CAST formulation and BKA formulations (Fig. 6), impacted on the quality of the fingermarks.
 This was less apparent on clean surfaces such as copy paper where all fingermarks were detected by each formulation.
 This further underlines the need to balance the polar solvent composition between sensitivity and quality, and could also suggest that the effectiveness of the formulation composition to be substrate specific.